platformsh/platformsh-docs/docs/src/overview/philosophy.md

 Depending on your needs, you can also [set up a **post-deploy** hook](#add-a-post-deploy-hook) to run after your app is deployed and your application container starts accepting traffic.
 Adding a [`post-deploy` hook](../create-apps/hooks/hooks-comparison.md#post-deploy-hook) can be useful to run updates that don't require exclusive database access.
-Note that if you're using [Gatsby with a headless backend](../guides/gatsby/headless/_index.md), you need a `post-deploy` hook to successfully build and deploy your app.
+Note that if you're using [Gatsby](../guides/gatsby/headless/_index.md) to pull from a backend container on the same environment, you need a `post-deploy` hook to successfully build and deploy your app.

 ### How your app is built